ardevhn/ardevhn.github.io/_posts/2017-07-28-how-to-deploy-marytts-on-heroku.md

 <div class="post-entry">
 	<p>
 		MaryTTS is an open-source, multilingual Text-to-Speech Synthesis platform written in Java.
-We at ARDEV want to save you time and effort and provide you with and easy step-by-step guide so you can deploy your MaryTTS Server in Heroku.
+We at ARDEV want to save you time and effort and provide you with an easy step-by-step guide so you can deploy your MaryTTS Server in Heroku.
 For this tutorial, we will be using MaryTTS Installer (you can find it
  <a href="https://github.com/marytts/marytts-installer" target="_blank" style="color:#039be5;">here</a>)
 	</p>